duketopceo/Dixi/AI_to_Khan.md

 The default model is set to `gemma3:4b` since that's what you have.
 If you want to use `llama3.2` instead, you can set the `OLLAMA_MODEL` environment variable, but you'd need to pull that model first with `ollama pull llama3.2`.

 The frontend uses Vite for development, and I've set it up to bind to all network interfaces so it works whether you access it via `localhost` or `127.0.0.1`.
 The test script now checks both the configured port (3000) and the fallback port (5173) to catch any port conflicts.

+Python dependencies are installed in a virtual environment at `.venv`.
+This keeps everything isolated and makes it easier to manage.
+The setup and test scripts now automatically detect and use this virtual environment if it exists.

 ## Quick Access